|

 and the neural mechanisms that underlie reward.

-8) The neural mechanisms which underlie memory in the brain.
+8) The neural mechanisms that underlie memory in the brain.
 The

 operation of key structures in the brain in memory, including the